WallApp: See What Your Photo Would Look Like Displayed In A Room

+WallApp is an online application that enables individuals to upload their photos and visualize them in a range of room styles and settings, giving a near-realistic representation of how the photo would appear on their walls.
 If you’re familiar with mockups, and use them in your business, WallApp is pretty much that in a nutshell.
 In just below two minutes, I was able to drag-drop an image to upload onto the system, arrange the size I wanted, and save my file.
 It was that easy.

 There’s also a variety of rooms to choose from at the top, and you can scroll around to whichever suits you better.